Energy Therapy & EFT

 There’s been significant scientific evidenced research to show the efficacy of various EP techniques – such as EFT.
 ACEP – The Association for Comprehensive Energy Psychology.Please see my supervision page for more details about EFT/EP Mentoring and Supervison.

-Aside from ongoing supervision, (individual and small groups), and EFT mentoring and practice days, (see my supervision page for details) I am taking some time out from teaching EFT in 2019.
-This is to give me more time for other projects and writing.
+Aside from ongoing supervision, (individual and small groups), and EFT mentoring and practice days, (see my supervision page for details)

 If you are interested in training in EFT (now recognised and acknowledged by NICE as an effective therapy-treatment for trauma and other symptoms) then check out courses at www.theeftcentre.com (with EFT Masters Sue Beer and Emma Roberts) - or www.theenergytherapycentre.co.uk - courses facilitated by Ashley Meyer.
 Their courses are well recommended - and are not exclusively for psychotherapists and counsellors.
 There is also EFT international or EFTi (formerly AAMET) - where you can find courses and practitioners in your area: www.eftinternational.org.